nicholaswmin/automap/README.md

 and `JSON.parse(json)`

-This is an extremely simple, efficient and inherently atomic operation.
+This is a dead-simple, highly efficient and inherently atomic operation.

-If you don't dont expect to have big lists in your object-graphs, you should definitely use this method instead of this package.
+If you don't expect to have big lists in your object graphs, you should just use this method instead; you don't need this package at all.

-The additional caveat is that you cannot fetch individual list items directly from Redis.
-You would would always need to fetch and parse the entire graph which for some, if not most, use-cases is entirely ok.
+The small caveat is that you cannot fetch individual list items directly from Redis since you always need to fetch and parse the entire graph, which for most use-cases is entirely ok.

 ### Why not Redis JSON